vrineau/AgattaDocs/intro.md

 Agatta and all its dependencies can be installed using `pip install Agatta` through the shell.
 More explanations for installing Agatta are available in the [tutorial](intro.md).

-The package implements a pipeline for efficient heuristic searches that requires the installation of WQFM (https://github.com/Mahim1997/wQFM-2020), TNT (http://www.lillo.org.ar/phylogeny/tnt/), or a PAUP* command-line binary (http://phylosolutions.com/paup-test).
+The package implements a pipeline for efficient heuristic searches that requires the installation of WQFM (https://github.com/Mahim1997/wQFM-2020), TNT (http://www.lillo.org.ar/phylogeny/tnt/), wTREE-QMC (https://github.com/molloy-lab/TREE-QMC), or a PAUP* command-line binary (http://phylosolutions.com/paup-test).

 ## Documentation and Support